Playing Rules

 Two unsporting fouls by the same player or nonplayer results in disqualification.
 A player or nonplayer can be disqualified following the first unsporting foul.

-X. CO-REC RULE MODIFICATIONS
+X. CO-ED RULE MODIFICATIONS

 1. Team Composition